CookiePLMonster/CookiePLMonster.github.io/_games/gta/gta-sa.md

 parent-series: "gta"
 game-series: "gta-sa"
 order: 2
+disambiguation:
+  this: "the PC version of GTA: San Andreas"
+  others:
+    - desc: "the PS2 version"
+      link: "_games/gta/grand-theft-auto-san-andreas-ps2.md"
 ---
 {:.disclaimer.warning}
 This page contains modifications only for the "classic" PC version of GTA: San Andreas.
 The Definitive Edition is not supported.

-{:.disclaimer.info}
-This page is for the PC version of GTA: San Andreas.
-For patches for the PS2 version, see [Grand Theft Auto San Andreas (PS2)]({% link _games/gta/grand-theft-auto-san-andreas-ps2.md %}).